OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

        # Whether the simulated printer should also simulate a heated bed or not
        hasBed: true

+       # Whether the simulated printer should also simulate a heated chamber or not
+       hasChamber: false

        # If enabled, reports the set target temperatures as separate messages from the firmware
        #
        # True:  > M109 S220.0